-The following guide covers use of the Commonwealth Courts Portal (CCP) for General Federal Law matters (both Federal Court and Federal Circuit Court).
-While some of the information is also relevant to family law matters a more detailed guide covering family law is available from the Family Court's website.
+The following guide covers use of the Commonwealth Courts Portal (CCP) for General Federal Law matters (both the Federal Court and the Federal Circuit and Family Court).
+While some of the information is also relevant to family law matters a more detailed guide covering family law is available from the Federal Circuit and Family Court of Australia's website.

 Step 1: Register

 - To file or gain access to specific General Federal Law files, you need to register at https://www.comcourts.gov.au/pip/individual/new.

 - Solicitors, law firms and their support staff must register as individuals with their own username and password.

 - After registering the homepage will display options for file access on the right hand side.

 - If you are a solicitor you need to select 'Request access to your organisation'.
 This function can also be accessed by selecting 'Your profile' at the top right of your screen, once logged in.
 The person listed as the Portal Administrator in your law firm will be notified by email that access has been requested and requires approval.
 If your law firm is not on the list, you will need to register the organisation.
 The Portal support team will then contact you to confirm registration.

 - If you are a party to a file you will need to link to your file.
 Select 'Request access to your file' and enter your Client ID and file number.
 If you do not know your Client ID call 1300 352 000 or email your full name, other parties name, date of birth and address to email@example.com.
 The National Enquiry Centre will send your request to the relevant Federal Court registry to obtain the correct client ID and file number for General Federal Law matters (both FCA and FCC).